petronetto/7shifts/task.md

 When the data has been processed, list the users in a sortable JavaScript table by user, and show their worked hours, and overtime hours, profile picture

 ## Bonus 2
-Use the following end point (link here) to pull in sales information for a given location
+Use the following end point (https://shiftstestapi.firebaseio.com/receipts.json) to pull in sales information for a given location

 Calculate the sales for a given location by adding all the sales receipts together